 Sinking funds are money you set aside each month towards a one-time expense or a short-term savings goal.
 Typically, you would keep a sinking fund in a separate account from your everyday bank account.
 Why?
 You want to keep those funds less accessible day-to-day, so you’re not tempted to touch them for other expenses.
 Also, keeping your sinking funds separate will help you track your savings progress better.
 You can look up the account balance and know how much you need to save to reach your goal.

 Let’s say you’re planning a party for your child’s 16th birthday next year.
-You want to plan the best possible party for her, but also want to make sure you have the funds to pay for everything — invitations, decorations, food, presents, a new dress.
+You want to plan the best possible party for her but you also want to make sure you have the funds to pay for everything — invitations, decorations, food, presents, a new dress.
 Instead of waiting until you need to pay for all these expenses or funding the party with a credit card, you can just start a sinking fund now and set aside a specific amount of money each month so you’ll have enough when it’s time to pay for the party.
 Having a sinking fund keeps you from pulling money from other places just to pay for a party you’ve known was coming for a long time.
+You’ll have budgeted money to spend on the big day.

 Why Do I Need Sinking Funds?